dmora127/genomics-on-ospool/README.md

     export APPTAINER_TMPDIR=$HOME/tmp
     export APPTAINER_CACHEDIR=$HOME/tmp
     ```
+> [!CAUTION]
+> These commands must be ran **every time you login and to build a new container**.
+Building Apptainer containers on the Access Point without first running the commands below places excessive strain on shared storage resources and **violates OSPool usage policies**.
+Failure to follow these steps may result in restricted access to the system.

 3. We now need to write up a definition file for singularity to build our Dorado container.
 Copy and paste this block of
 text to a new file titled `dorado.def`.
 You can open up a text editor, such as `vim` or `nano` using a command like: `vim dorado.def`.